 Our StructureOur Structure

-Shiresmill Therapy Riding Centre is a member group of Riding for the Disabled (www.rda.org.uk).
+Shiresmill Therapy Riding Centre is a member group of Riding for the Disabled Association Incorporating Carriage Driving (www.rda.org.uk).
 As such we comply with all current legislation regarding Health and Safety, safeguarding children and protected adults, risk assessment, fire and accident procedures as advised by RDA UK.

-We are a Scottish Charitable Incorporated Organisation, Charity Number SCO28672.
+We are a Scottish Charitable Incorporated Organisation, Scottish Registered Charity Number SC0 28672.

 Shiresmill Therapy Riding is governed by a Board of Trustees with a maximum of 11 people.
-We have regular meetings throughout the year and welcome suggestions by all riders, parents and carers, and all our volunteers.
+We have regular meetings throughout the year and welcome suggestions by all participants, parents, carers, and all our volunteers.